HawksMax1895/GPT-CookBot/README.md

     ```bash
     pip install requirements.txt
 3. **Create a .env file in the project root with the following variables**:
+    ```bash
     TELEGRAM_TOKEN=<Your Telegram Bot Token>
     OPENAI_TOKEN=<Your OpenAI API Key>
     TELEGRAM_ID=<Your Telegram User ID>

+## Usage

+1. Start the bot by running:
+    ```bash
+    python <filename>.py

+2. Interact via Telegram:
+   - Send the /start command to the bot.
+   - Provide a YouTube cooking video link.
+   - The bot will process the video and send you a .txt file with the recipe.

+## Development Notes

+- Logging: Logs are written to the console with INFO and ERROR levels for debugging.
+- Error Handling: The bot ensures:
+    - Only authorized users can interact with it.
+    - Invalid or non-cooking videos result in helpful feedback messages.
+- OpenAI Usage: The gpt-4o-mini model is used for recipe generation, and its prompts are specifically tailored to generate structured recipes.